 We expect to continue to incur losses for the foreseeable future and expect to incur increased expenses as we advance our product candidates through clinical trials and regulatory submissions.
 We do not expect to generate revenue from product sales unless, and until, we obtain regulatory approval or clearance from the FDA or other foreign regulatory authorities for our product candidates.
 If we obtain regulatory approval or clearance for our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 In addition, we expect that our expenses will increase substantially as we continue preclinical studies and clinical trials for, and research and development of, our product candidates and maintain, expand and protect our intellectual property portfolio.
 As a result, we will need substantial additional funding to support our operating activities.
 Adequate funding may not be available to us on acceptable terms, or at all.
 We currently anticipate that we will seek to fund our operations through equity or debt financings or other sources, such as future potential collaboration agreements.
 Our failure to obtain sufficient funds on acceptable terms as and when needed could have a material adverse effect on our business, results of operations and financial condition.
 See "-Liquidity, Capital Resources and Requirements" below and Note 1 to the unaudited condensed financial statements for additional information.
-Based on our current planned operations, we expect our current cash, cash equivalent, and marketable securities will be sufficient to fund our operations through 2021.
+Based on our current planned operations, we expect that our current cash, cash equivalents, and marketable securities, along with the net proceeds received in October 2020 related to our follow-on financing, will be sufficient to fund our operations into 2022.